artemyarulin/om-next-cross-platform-template/README.md

 lein clean && lein cljsbuild once repl && lein repl
 ```

 By default only `index.ios.js` will be generated.
 For Android development change `:output-to` for `:repl` build to `AppName/index.android.js`.
-For cross platform development change native apps to look for the same JS file location like `AppName/index.js`
+For cross platform development change Android app to look for iOS output file, more info [here](https://github.com/kapteko/kapteko-frontend/issues/6)

 For Android version we cannot use `localhost` to connect to Figwheel as it points to the actual device.
 You can resolve it by running `adb reverse tcp:3449 tcp:3449`